oberhamsi/pirateking-gamejs/README.md

 Half a year later it became feasible to use WebWorkers in most browsers.
 Once I had access to WebWorkers in GameJs (thanks to the [gamejs/worker](http://docs.gamejs.org/gamejs/worker/) module) I had a whole CPU just for crunching on my A* queries.
 This made all my A* performance problems go away and I ended up using the same grid size for A* as for rendering the map (by setting zoom to "1x"...).

 One caveat: this kind of asynchronous A* is not going to work for any game.
 There is a considerable delay between requesting a path and actually getting the path information.
 But what WebWorkers helped me with is that the game doesn't block (it keeps rendering and I can recieve and react to player input).
-And for Pirate King, the pathfinding delay is problem because the individual boids will continue buzzing around even if no new waypoint is set.
+And for Pirate King, the pathfinding delay is not problem because the individual boids will continue buzzing around even if no new waypoint is set.

 Credits
 ==========